 An Interview with Mind & Life Fellow, Helen Weng, PhD.

 Helen Y. Weng, PhD is a Mind & Life Fellow and a postdoctoral scholar at the Osher Center for Integrative Medicine at the University of California, San Francisco.
 Helen is interested in how contemplative practices can improve communication within and between individuals, and how this in turn improves psychological and physical health.
-Her postdoctoral work is focused on developing a novel fMRI task to measure mindful breath awareness, using community-engaged approaches to adapt fMRI study procedures to underrepresented populations from diverse contemplative communities, and understanding how mindfulness-based interventions impact body awareness and psychophysiological variables.
+Her postdoctoral work, supported by a Mind & Life Varela Grant, is focused on developing a novel fMRI task to measure mindful breath awareness, using community-engaged approaches to adapt fMRI study procedures to underrepresented populations from diverse contemplative communities, and understanding how mindfulness-based interventions impact body awareness and psychophysiological variables.

 How did you first become interested in compassion and mindfulness?

 In high school, I started reading books about psychology, Buddhist philosophy and emotional intelligence.
 Luckily, my dad recognized my interest and he gave me books.
 It was in high school when I read the ”Tibetan Book of Living and Dying” by Sogyal Rinpoche, ”The Art of Happiness” by the Dalai Lama, and ”Emotional Intelligence” by Daniel Goleman.
 My interest came from the struggles I had growing up as one of the only racial minorities in my town, and from the cross-cultural clashes I had with my parents who are Taiwanese immigrants.
 I wanted to find a form of healing and relief from pain which I’m learning many people share.